jlowenz/pyimgann/README.md

 # PyImgAnn : Python Image Annotation

-Integrate hy, python, opencv, and pyqt to generate a simple image annotation and correspondence user interface.
+Integrate python, opencv, and pyqt to generate a simple image annotation and correspondence user interface.